What Triggers my Model? Contrastive Explanations Inform Gender Choices by Translation Models: Methodology

-\paragraph{Model-Human Overlap [RQ3]} Per sentence, we measured the overlap between salient words for the MT model and human annotations taken from \citet{hackenbuchner-etal-2025-clin}.
-We initially take all annotations into consideration for the comparison with salient words (excluding the specific stopwords we removed) from the MT model.
-However, research has shown that human perceptions of gender vary extremely among annotators, with an overall `fair' inter-annotator agreement (IAA) ($\kappa$~=~0.364, Fleiss' Kappa \citep{fleiss}) \citep{hackenbuchner-etal-2024,hackenbuchner-etal-2025-clin}.
+We calculate micro precision by dividing the sum of all overlaps by the total number of salient words.
+This approach avoids extreme values obtained from shorter sentences.
+In comparison, we show macro precision scores (arithmetic mean) in the Appendix, Table \ref{tab_app:approaches}.
+We take all annotations into consideration for the comparison with salient words (excluding the specific stopwords we removed) from the MT model.
+However, it has previously been shown that human perceptions of gender vary extremely among annotators, with an overall `fair' inter-annotator agreement (IAA) ($\kappa$~=~0.364, Fleiss' Kappa \citep{fleiss}) \citep{hackenbuchner-etal-2024,hackenbuchner-etal-2025-clin}.
 To account for this variability, we also perform a comparative analysis restricted to words annotated by at least two annotators, i.e. cases where there was explicit agreement among the annotations.

-\paragraph{Linguistic Analysis [RQ2 \& RQ3]} We conduct a linguistic analysis of salient words to better understand which types of words in context influence a model's translation decision in terms of gender.
-To analyse parts-of-speech (POS) labels of salient words, using the SpaCy toolkit\footnote{\url{https://spacy.io/}}, which performs POS tagging based on the Universal Dependencies annotation scheme\footnote{\url{https://universaldependencies.org/}}.
+\paragraph{Linguistic Analysis [RQ2]} We conduct a linguistic analysis of salient words to better understand which types of words in context influence a model's translation decision in terms of gender.
+To analyse parts-of-speech (POS) labels of salient words, we used the SpaCy toolkit\footnote{\url{https://spacy.io/}}, which performs POS tagging based on the Universal Dependencies annotation scheme\footnote{\url{https://universaldependencies.org/}}.
 Secondly, we compute the dependency distance between each salient word and the target referent, defined as the number of syntactic links (edges) separating the two nodes in a given dependency tree.
 We compare the POS label distribution of salient words and human-annotations.
 We also compare the distance of the salient words to the target referent both for the case of MT and human annotations.
-We examine the extent to which the model and humans are influenced by the same type of word (POS category) and by the same grammatical structure (dependency trees).
+Finally, we examine the extent to which the model and humans are influenced by the same type of word (POS category) and by the same grammatical structure (dependency trees).